nbkm8y5/mpslifestyle.com/Product Backlog.md

 		CONTACT PAGE MAKE SOME CHANGES TO APPEARANCE,  USE MORE OPACITY, LESS BLOCKY.
+		DO NOT PUT BACKGROUND IMAGE IN CONTACT PAGE OR BRAND PAGE.
 		Create database in Go Daddy web host.
         Database PHP code for comment FORM